adobe/aepsdk-roku/Documentation/api-reference.md

 ### setExperienceCloudId

 > By default, the Edge SDK automatically generates an ECID (Experience Cloud ID) when first used.
-If the Edge SDK and the previous [media SDK](https://experienceleague.adobe.com/docs/media-analytics/using/media-use-cases/sdk-track-scenegraph.html?lang=en#global-methods-for-mediaheartbeat) are running in the same channel, calling this function can keep both SDKs running with the same ECID.
+If the Edge SDK and the previous [media SDK](https://experienceleague.adobe.com/docs/media-analytics/using/media-use-cases/sdk-track-scenegraph.html?lang=en#global-methods-for-mediaheartbeat) are initialized in the same channel, calling this function can keep both SDKs running with the same ECID.

 ##### Syntax